 The College defines international students as those who do not hold U.S. citizenship or U.S. permanent residency or qualify for U.S. refugee or DACA status.
 Of course, the perspectives and life experiences of U.S. students who live abroad, as well as U.S. permanent residents, refugees and DACA students are recognized and valued, even though they are not considered traditional international students.

 If you’re an international student who is transferring from another higher education institution, please apply as a transfer student.
-If you’re an international student who is of non-traditional age for students applying as first-years (18 years old), please apply through the Frances Perkins Scholars Pprogram.
+If you are an international student over the age of 25, please apply through the Frances Perkins Scholars program.

 To apply, please submit the following items:

-- Common Application or Coalition Application on Scoir (available by the end of August).
+- Common Application or Coalition Application on Scoir.

 - Secondary School Report, including official high school transcript.